-Posted on June 11, 2019 in Slip and Fall Accidents
+Posted on June 11, 2019 written by Jane Paulson

 When running a business, one of the most significant aspects of keeping the company afloat is maintaining a healthy, safe workforce.
 Though this might seem as simple as providing health insurance coverage, it requires much more oversight to keep employees safe.
 One aspect of employee safety some business owners might overlook is the actual property their business is operating on.
 Workers pursue premises liability cases when an unsafe workplace causes accidents resulting in injury.
 Business owners must remain aware of the different factors that could create hazardous conditions as well as their liability as the owner of the company.